Alex-Kw/c64-rc2014-Keyboard/README.md

 ![gOofLT3](https://user-images.githubusercontent.com/20172602/211600565-83e920cd-84e0-4166-a966-7464574937f7.jpeg)
 ![9QHPLzM](https://user-images.githubusercontent.com/20172602/211600421-cd21f051-5454-4a4b-aee5-e41381c1cbc0.jpeg)

 This is an Adaptor to use a Commodore 64 Keyboard with a RC2014 Serial input.
-It's intended to make using BASIC and CP/M from a physical terminal a reasonably good experience.
+It's intended to make using BASIC, CP/M, and RomWBW from a physical terminal a good experience.

 Features:

 - SOFT CAPSLOCK: F1 and F2 toggle a soft CAPSLOCK mode.
 This was added because the SHIFT LOCK key is mechanical and affects the number row.
 The soft caps lock [which affects just alpha characters] is very useful for programming in BASIC in uppercase.
 The keyboard boots in mixed case, F1 enables this special CAPSLOCK mode, and F2 (SHIFT+F1) disables it.
+- CTRL key codes for CTRL-[A-Z] using Commodore key as a functional CTRL key.
+Useful for RomWBW and advanced CP/M usage.

 Additional mappings and macros: